htrajan/ht-drawsteel/Draw Steel Rules.md

 ##### Glowing Eyes (Costs 1 point)

 Your eyes are a solid, vibrant color that flares to show your excitement or rage.
 Whenever you take damage from a creature, you can use a triggered action to curse that creature for daring to do you harm.
-The creature takes `(SURGE)` psychic damage.
+The creature takes `⚡` psychic damage.

 ##### Hellsight (Costs 1 point)